thomasboyt/coquette-inspect/README.md

 To display your entities with their proper names (i.e. their constructors), one of two of the following need to be true:

 If your constructors are defined with the syntax `function Foo() {...}`, the name will be looked up with `entity.constructor.name`.
 This doesn't work if your function is anonymous, e.g. `var Foo = function() {...}`, because that's just how `function.name` works.
-See [MDN] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name)for more detail on this weird quirk.
+See [MDN] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name) for more detail on this weird quirk.

 Otherwise, you can set the `displayName` property on your entity.
 You can either set it inside the constructor (e.g. `this.displayName = 'Person'`), or inside the call to `entities.create` (e.g. `c.entities.create(Person, {displayName: 'Player'})`).